hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/interfaces.md

 func Invoke(stub shim.ChaincodeStubInterface) pb.Response {}

 // functions below are dispatched by Invoke implementation
+// TODO: describe how dispatching happens, in particular how invoke is encoded ...

 // used by the admin to join the channel
 // Note: this methods creates a new tlcc_enclave and starts a block listener